 If a company is attempting to use less energy or reduce its carbon footprint, an IRA tax credit can help.
 A company may not even have “renewable energy projects” as a priority, but if they need to install a wastewater treatment plant, that could qualify for the credit.

-The incentives encourage companies undertaking a major building project to ask, “How much will it really cost any more to build a property that will be more efficient in the long-termproduce energy from the capture, removal, use or sequester of carbon oxide emissions?”
-The tax credit may make that design more affordable.
+The incentives encourage companies undertaking a major building project to ask, “Will it really cost any more to build a property that will be more efficient in the long-term?”
 The food and beverage industry, for example, may not use a lot of energy compared to others in the manufacturing sector.
 But food and beverage companies do create a byproduct water that needs to be treated.
 Because that wastewater is rich in nutrients, it can also generate energy.

 That wastewater is often the biggest point of interaction with the municipality because it’s discharging to the municipality.
 Companies are always considering whether they pretreat wastewater or whether they discharge and let the municipality treat it.
 Municipalities generally charge a rate per gallon per unit of strength that is applied to that discharge.
 If they needed to expand their wastewater treatment facility, the cost of that expansion would generally be passed on to industry in the form of higher rates.